openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 With those workers in mind, we've created a list of open source applications that are
         the most helpful for home offices.
-Unlike many of our other Datamation lists, we've kept the number of applications in each category small”usually just the one or two top apps in each category.
+Unlike many of our other Datamation lists, we've kept the number of applications in each category smallâ€”usually just the one or two top apps in each category.
 Nearly all of this software will run on Windows, and these are some of the most mature and user-friendly open source applications available.
 If you're reasonably tech-savvy, you should be able to set up and use any of these apps.